-Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.001 per share ANNX The Nasdaq Stock Market Securities registered pursuant to Section 12(g) of the Act: N lone Indicate by check mark if the Registrant is a well-known se asoned issuer, as defined in Rule 405 of the Se ecurities Act.
-Yes 🗆 No 🗵 Indicate by check mark if the Registrant is not required to f 12 months (or for such shorter period that the Registrant was required to f ile such reports), and (2) has been subject to su of this chapter) during the preceding 12 months (or for such shorter period l that the Registrant was required to submit suc Indicate by check mark whether the Registrant is a large ac company.
-See the definitions of "large accelerated filer," "accelerated filer lerated filer, a smaller reporting company, or an emerging growth g growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer  Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ eport on and attestation to its management's as ded transition period for complying with any new or revised financial seessment of the effectiveness of its internal control over financial that prepared or issued its audit report. ⊠ by non-affiliates of the Registrant (based upon the aggregate market value of shares held by non-af e closing sale prices of such shares on the Nasdaq Global Select Market on ffiliates, we have assumed that all outstanding shares are held by non-affiliates, except for shares held by each of our executive officers, directors and 10% or greater stockholders.
+Title of each class Symbol(s) Name of each exchange on which registered Common stock, par value \$0.001 per share ANNX The Nasdaq Stock Market Securities registered pursuant to Section 12(g)) of the Act: None Indicate by check mark if the Registrant is a w vell-known seasoned issuer, a is defined in Rule 405 of the Securities Act.
+Yes \square No \boxtimes Indicate by check mark if the Registrant is not t required to file reports pursu nant to Section 13 or 15(d) of the Act.
+Yes □ No ☒ Indicate by check mark whether the Registran t: (1) has filed all reports requ gired to be filed by Section 13 or 15(d) of the Securities

+Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+Yes \boxtimes No \square

+Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company П

+If an emerging growth company, indicate by check mark if the Registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the Registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes As of June 30, 2021, the aggregate market value of shares held by non-affiliates of the Registrant (based upon the closing sale prices of such shares on the Nasdaq Global Select Market on June 30, 2021) was approximately \$750 million.
+For purposes of calculating the aggregate market value of shares held by non-affiliates, we have assumed that all outstanding shares are held by non-affiliates, except for shares held by each of our executive officers, directors and 10% or greater stockholders.
 This calculation does not reflect a determination that such parties are affiliates for any other purpose.

 The number of shares of Registrant's Common Stock outstanding as of February 25, 2022 was 38,563,565.